Queenstown’s Must-visit Bars

 © 18763.
 Winnies

 In contrast to 1876, Winnies is a good place to end your night out in Queenstown.
-The place gets busy in the early hours of the morning when people just want to dance!
+This iconic Queenstown institution has been serving up unforgettable nights.

 Location: 7-9 The Mall